Credit Karma Savings Account Review 2022: Extra FDIC Insurance and a High Savings Rate

 Credit Karma (which isn't a bank) has an interesting approach to provide such a strong savings rate.

 The company regularly monitors interest rates at its partnered financial institutions.
 As savings rates rise and fall with market fluctuations, Credit Karma moves customer funds to banks (within its network ) that offer higher returns.
+Some of which are noted on our Best High Yield Saving Account list found here.

 Although funds may move to a different bank, customers are still able to access and monitor their balance through Credit Karma’s app or website.